Our Favorite Tourist Stereotypes

 # Personal Space

 We like our personal space!
 Much like the British, Seattleites tend to queue up in line while waiting.
-We avoid crowding when we can, and most of us avoid extemporaneous conversation with people we don’t know, especially on the streets.
+We avoid crowding when we can, and many of us avoid extemporaneous conversation with people we don’t know, especially on the streets.
 Certainly ask people for directions if you need them; it’s fine to be friendly!
-It’s just that chatting a stranger’s ear off will earn you some strange looks.
+It’s just that chatting a stranger’s ear off may earn you some strange looks.

 As in many cities, wearing earbuds is the universal symbol for “don’t talk to me unless you really need to.”